easymorph/server-cmd/README.md

 * `-space` - space name, e.g. `Default`
 * `-taskID` - task guid.

 Task guid can be found in the browser location toolbar.
-E.g, if you have clicked on the edit task link, your browser location seems to be  `http://localhost:6330/default/tasks/edit/59b824f0-4b81-453f-b9e0-1c58b97c9fb9`, where `59b824f0-4b81-453f-b9e0-1c58b97c9fb9` - is a task guid
+E.g, if you have clicked on the edit task link, your browser location seems to be  `http://localhost:6330/default/tasks/edit/59b824f0-4b81-453f-b9e0-1c58b97c9fb9`, where `59b824f0-4b81-453f-b9e0-1c58b97c9fb9` - is a desired value

 ###### Output
 ```